Microsoft Fabric Data Engineer (DP-700T00)

 - Administer and maintain a robust data infrastructure.

-Webucator is a Microsoft Certified Partner for Learning Solutions (CPLS).
+Webucator is a Microsoft Certified Partner.
 This class uses official Microsoft courseware and will be delivered by a Microsoft Certified Trainer (MCT).

 - Explore Dataflows Gen2 in Microsoft Fabric